-Bugs and malware are also forms of cybercrimes, but an antivirus can protect against this.
+Bugs and malware are also forms of cybercrimes, but an antivirus can protect against these.
 This antivirus should get regular updates for proper functioning.
 Also, end-users must avoid using an illegally unlocked version of these antiviruses as they do not often offer complete protection.

-Use secure backup for data storage
+Use secure back up for data storage

 Passwords and antiviruses protect the devices, but end-users should keep their sensitive information away from their primary device.
 Reports reveal that close to 90 percent of cyberattacks happen from errors in human judgment.
-Therefore, sensitive information should be kept in a device dedicated solely for that purpose.
+Therefore, sensitive information should be kept in a device dedicated solely to that purpose.
 Extra encryption will be on this type of device.

 Use reliable software

-Aside from human error, a common cause of cyberattacks is through major loopholes on software platforms; in the case of parking management companies, this software helps to put things in order by storing information and using it subsequently.
+Aside from human error, a common cause of cyberattacks is major loopholes on software platforms; in the case of parking management companies, this software helps to put things in order by storing information and using it subsequently.

 Strict password policies

 Weak passwords are a weakness of any platform.
 End users do not want complex passwords to increase the risk of hackers accessing the platform.
 At OPS-COM, we advise the use of strict password policies.